objectionary/try-phi/README.md

 ## Deployment to GitHub Pages

-* If you'd like to deploy your site to [GitHub Pages](https://pages.github.com/), run
+* If you'd like to deploy your site to [GitHub Pages](https://pages.github.com/) with a command, run
     ```sh
     npm run deploy
     ```